 The Home Medicines Service is available for people in home isolation and for vulnerable patient groups who wish to limit their potential exposure to COVID-19 in the community.
 This service supports the use of home medicines delivery options available through pharmacies enabling patients to have their Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS) prescriptions delivered to their home.
 For information about the Home Medicines Service click on this fact sheet.

-If you reside in the north, central or western Melbourne area, free professional counselling services are available via NWMPHN CAREinMIND.
-For additional resources refer to:
+If you reside in the north, central or western Melbourne area, free 24/7 professional counselling services are available via CAREinMIND.

 There is no evidence so far to suggest that people living with HIV, who are on effective anti-retroviral therapies with undetectable viral loads, are at increased risk of getting COVID-19 infection or developing severe disease.
 However, as HIV infection can result in suppression of the immune system and other comorbidities, people living with HIV should be considered a higher risk group than the general population.
 Older people living with HIV who have pre-existing medical conditions and advanced immunosuppression are likely to be more at risk.
 Refer to Thorne Harbour Health and the WHO website.